brassc/FSL/README.md

 6. `ellipse_data` is appended to `transformed_df` DataFrame.

 ## Ellipse analysis ##
 Analysis of ellipse parameters is completed in script `longitudinal_data.py`.
 This imports the `ellipse_data.csv` data, converts from wide to long format, creates global plots of `h_optimal` for both deformed and reference configurations grouped by patient ID and also grouped by timepoint.
+A plot of `a_optimal` is also created grouped by patient ID.